Epigenetic regulation of neurogenesis: Bipolar Disorder

 Diagram of the Subtypes of Bipolar Disorder.

-Bipolar disorders are both highly complex and heritable, which makes it an interesting disorder to examine for epigenetic modifications.
+Bipolar disorders are both highly complex and heritable, which makes it interesting to examine for epigenetic modifications.
 DNA methylation, DNA hydroxymethylation, and histone modifications are all capable of contributing to the formation of bipolar disorder.
 Epigenetic mechanisms can influence key neurotransmitter systems, neuroinflammatory pathways, and circadian rhythm genes, all of which are implicated in bipolar disorder pathophysiology.

 For example, studies of monozygotic twins revealed that individuals with bipolar disorder had lower methylation of the peptidylprolyl isomerase E-like (PPIEL) gene, which can be attributed to the dopamine transmission.
 The studies indicated that hypermethylation of SLC6A4, a serotonin transporter gene, is also involved with bipolar disorder.
 Altered serotonin transporter methylation has been linked to mood instability and antidepressant response in affected individuals.
 Greater expression of DNA methyltransferase 1 in cortical GABAergic interneurons may enable hypermethylation.
 Hypermethylation may prompt hydroxymethylation to occur in order to overcompensate for the repressive effects of hypermethylation.

 The methylation of CpG regions are relevant to bipolar disorders.
 Patients with bipolar disorder showed lower methylation levels for the CpG region of the KCNQ3 gene, which is responsible for the voltage-gated K+ channel.
 Since voltage-gated potassium channels regulate neuronal excitability, their dysregulation could contribute to the manic and depressive episodes characteristic of bipolar disorder.
 Childhood maltreatment contributed to the methylation status of CpG2 III of 5-hydroxytryptamine 3A, which alters how maltreatment affects bipolar disorder.
 These findings suggest that early-life stressors can leave lasting epigenetic marks that modulate the risk and severity of bipolar disorder later in life.

 Moreover, therapeutic interventions such as engineered transcription factors could modify chromatin structure to address the epigenetic changes found in those with bipolar disorder.
 DNA methyltransferase (DNMT) inhibitors and histone deacetylase (HDAC) inhibitors could possibly reverse epigenetic modifications in order to therapeutically address bipolar disorder.
 HDAC inhibitors have been shown to regulate gene expression patterns involved in mood stabilization, and preclinical studies suggest they may enhance the efficacy of conventional mood stabilizers such as lithium.
 DNMT inhibitors and HDAC often produces antidepressant-like effects.
 However, challenges remain in developing targeted epigenetic therapies that can selectively modify aberrant epigenetic marks without widespread off-target effects.